Rostov-on-Don Fair

 The Fair in Rostov-on-Don (Ярмарка в Ростове-на-Дону) was a regularly held trade event in Rostov-on-Don in the 19th century.
 It was traditionally organized at the same place and used to attract a large number of merchants and other visitors.
-Usually 3 major fairs were held in Rostov-on-Don every year.
+Usually three major fairs were held in Rostov-on-Don every year.

 History

 1850s

-In the 1850s, Rostov-on-Don was a city where livestock, manufactured and grocery goods that were brought there from Moscow, Taganrog, Kharkov, and Odessa were traded.
+In the 1850s, Rostov-on-Don was a city where livestock, manufactured goods and grocery items that were brought from Moscow, Taganrog, Kharkov, and Odessa were traded.
 Here the salt from the Crimea was also brought, which was then sent to other Russian cities.
 Fish were bought which was sent to Voronezh, Moscow and Kharkov.
 Local flour, resin and various metals also enjoyed great popularity among merchants.
 Goods from the Caucasus (wool, lard, bread, flaxseed) were of particular interest to the inhabitants of Rostov-on-Don.
 In many respects the expansion of trade in Rostov-on-Don was promoted by the fairs that were held here in the 1840s—1850s.
 The fairs begin to be organized simultaneously with the appearance of the first settlements near Temernik River.
 In Autumn, a trade congress was organized here, which attracted the attention of local merchants and guests from the Ottoman Empire and Greece and from the residents of Zadonsk and Kuban steppes.
 The popularity of the fairs was explained simply: the villages in Russia were at great distances from each other, so coming to fairs and buying goods there was really beneficial.